liberland/laws/drafting/consolidated/police-law.md

 ### Article 15: Demanding and Enforcing Compliance
 1) When authorized by law, an Law Enforcement Officer may compel an individual to act or to omit certain actions.
 This shall be limited to:

    a) Questioning, whereby the Agent may comply others to answer questions,

    b) Protection, whereby an Agent may offer their authority and strength to protect a person in need,

    c) Emergency response, where an Agent may provide binding instructions to others,

    d) Measures to prevent or suspend criminal activity, and

-c) Entry and No-Knock Entry.
+   e) Entry and No-Knock Entry.

 2) When an individual is asked for compliance by the Agent performing one of the actions listed above, the individual shall obey the Agent unless it is apparent to them that the Agent acts outside of the boundaries of their duty or contrary to the Constitution or the Law, notably that they infringe upon one of their rights granted by the Constitution or by the Law.